 - Parties or hosting

 Once you have a broad outline, you can break those categories up into specifics.
 Dive into the nitty gritty and make sure you account for all possible expenses.
-You’ll want to split up “Gifts” by each person you’re shopping for.
-If you’re traveling, make sure to think about the details like gas, pet lodging, baggage fees, etc. “Other” might include a donation to your favorite community organization, an outfit for your annual New Year’s Eve soiree, and any other expenses that don’t immediately come to mind.
+You’ll want to split up your gifts category by each person you’re shopping for.
+If you’re traveling, make sure to think about the details like gas, pet lodging (and other Fido-related costs), baggage fees, etc. Your other bucket might include a donation to your favorite community organization, an outfit for your annual New Year’s Eve soiree and any other expenses that don’t immediately come to mind.

 Step 3: Allocate funds.